Jamesemf/Recycle-Exe/# Requirements.md

 qrcode is a Python library for generating QR codes.
 It provides a simple interface for creating QR codes from text, URLs, and other data.
 You can install qrcode using pip:
 **Command:**  pip install qrcode

+## Install schedule:

+schedule is a Python library for scheduling events in python.
+It provides a simple interface for creating functional events in python.
+You can install schedule using pip:
+**Command:**  pip install schedule

 That's it!
-You've now installed Django, Pillow, geopy, and qrcode on your system.
+You've now installed Django, Pillow, geopy, qrcode, and schedule on your system.
 You can start building this web application using the libraries.